VoltLang/Website/doc/tvpl/c4-types-and-expressions.md

 ## Assignment

-In addition to the regular assignment operator we've been using, there are several combined with the operators we've been touching on in this chapter.
+In addition to the regular assignment operator we've been using, there are several that are combined with the operators we've been touching on in this chapter.

 `a += 1` is the same as `a = a + 1`.